 How to Maneuver in the Viewing Screen

-- The procedures below give a brief overview on the use of the Navigation Buttons and the Edit Buttons. - Screen 12, Setup is used for this example.
+- The procedures below give a brief overview on the use of the Navigation Buttons and the Edit Buttons. - Screen 12, Setup (model 8) is used for this example.
+(For model 4; screen 8)

 Using the Navigation Buttons